yodertv/Reminders/readme.txt

 - Consider making the build manifest in JSON notation rather than string.
 - Build the node_modules dependancies.
 - Test preserving some global data so that it doesn't all get blown away and refreshed with $scope.
 - Add unit testing.
-- Use package.json file for my two configuration items,
 - Support Nook and other CORS defective browsers.
 - Print a digest from the History page.
 - Keep common tasks.
 These should be replenished everytime the list is archived.
 - Give the user a way to edit the list of repeating tasks.
 - Minimize trips to server.
 Keep data cached between pages.
-- Work off-line better.
 - Support authentication.
 - Support multiple users.
 - Support addvertisments.
+- Dynamically provision new users.